mr0developer/PCTipsandInfo/README.md

 Restart File Explorer or your computer for the changes to take effect.

-You would see the Legacy Right Click Context menu by default.
+You would see the Legacy Right click Context menu by default.